johndwells/Minimee/README.md

 Start by turning on EE's template debugging, and visiting the front end of your site.
 Search for Minimee's debugging messages (see above), which may help track down the root of trouble.

-And unless you have specific reason to do otherwise, all "Advanced Settings" can be left blank.
+And unless you have specific reason to do otherwise, all "Advanced Settings" should be left to Minimee's defaults.

-## When/how does Minimee recognize to create a new file?
+## When/how does Minimee know to create a new file?

+As a general rule, Minimee creates a new cache if it can detect that an asset's modification date is later than the cache's creation date, __OR__ if the list of assets to cache has been changed in some way.

+More specifically, note:

-- if it’s a local file (e.g. /home/your/site/css/styles.css), it checks for it’s modification date
+- If the asset is a local file (e.g. /home/your/site/css/styles.css), Minimee checks for the file's modification date
-- if it’s a stylesheet template, it first checks the database, and if that template is saved as a file, also checks the file’s modification date
+- If the asset is a `{stylesheet=}` template, Minimee first checks the database modification date (and if that template is saved as a file, also checks the file’s modification date)
-- if it’s an “external” file, as in the path to the asset is a fully qualified url on an external domain, then it does not compare anything and only fetches the contents at the time of creating a cache.
+- If the asset is an “external” file, or a `{path=}` template (see below for more), then __Minimee does not compare anything and only fetches the contents at the time of creating a cache__.

 ## How Minimee creates cache filenames

-A cache filename begins with an md5() hash created from the list of files being cached together.
-It then appends the last modified timestamp, and if a cachebusting string has been specified, comes next.
+A cache filename begins with an md5() hash created from the list of assets being cached together.
+Minimee then appends the last modified timestamp, and if an optional cachebusting string has been specified, comes next.
 The result format is:

-	// md5.timestamp.cachebust.ext
+	// md5.timestamp.[cachebust].ext
 	03b5614606d3e8d2f28d0b07f802fbbb.1332460675.v2.5.css

 This approach means that: